Interconnectedness in the Global Financial Market: Dynamic analysis of global interconnectedness

-The general structure of the network can change over time.
+We can also quantify the changing comovement with network statistics.
 Table \ref{tab:DNstats} illustrates that the number of nodes with statistically significant relationships fluctuates between 26 and 84.
 The average number of links of each node, the degree, is related to the number of nodes.
-This relationship is only linear and indicates that the network is undergoing more changes than just size.
-A qualitative proof of this is the clustering coefficient presented in the middle column.
+This relationship is roughly linear but has significant variation.
+This indicates that the network is not just undergoing size but also structural changes.
+This is confirmed by the clustering statistics.
 Clustering measures how often two nodes B and C, which are both connected to node A, will also be connected to each other.
-The values for clustering in these networks are low and relatively constant.
-This shows that the networks do have some meaningful structure; not everything is always connected to everything else.
-This is confirmed by the changes in the average path length, which do simply vary with the network size.
-Their changes are caused by the contractions and diversions of single components of the network over time.
+All networks show clustering, the highest levels are observed in 2011.
+This shows that the networks do change along several dimensions and even in times of crisis not everything is always connected to everything else.
+This is confirmed by the changes in the average path length.
+Their changes are not only caused by network size changes but also by the contractions and diversions of single components of the network over time.
 The density describes the fraction of existing versus possible links between nodes.
 These values are high because of many links between sectors within countries that are rather stable.
 We see the highest values during the financial crisis, when the network is large and very connected, and in 2012, when the network is smaller and dense.
-These findings indicate fundamental changes in the network structure which cannot be fully explained by the sectoral influences described above or by changes within countries.
+These findings indicate fundamental changes in the network structure over time which, as we will also see in the next Section, cannot be fully explained by the country-level or sector-level influences described above.